vacp2p/rfc-index/vac/tutorials/build-a-waku-relay.md

 ---
 ## Building a Waku Node: Waku Relay

-This is a tutorial demonstatraing how to build your own Waku node using python.
+This is a tutorial will be a series on how to build your own Waku node using python.
 Waku provides a collection of protocols on top of libp2p providing messaging anonymity,.
-This guide will use the core protocols of Waku v2, as described in [10/WAKU2](https://rfc.vac.dev/spec/10/), other protocols can be added to your node after completing the tutorial.
-To start, we will implement the [11/WAKU2-RELAY](https://rfc.vac.dev/spec/11/) protocol.
+We will start with [11/WAKU2-RELAY](https://rfc.vac.dev/spec/11/), which is a stable specification that describes how every Waku nodes must run the a libp2p node based on the [Pubsub interface](https://github.com/libp2p/specs/blob/master/pubsub/README.md).

 ## Configuration